If you’re looking to train at one of the best code schools, you’ve probably encountered stats.

 - Look out for industry research masquerading as school outcomes.
-Reporting on the average salaries for working developers in a given city is not the same thing as the actual salaries of school graduates in that market.
+Reporting on the average salaries for working developers in a given city is not the same thing as the salaries people who graduated from that program in that market.

 Good outcome reporting should provide you with clear answers to the following questions:

 - Will I be able to obtain an in-field job after completing the training?